 If your pet does not have a registered microchip, make sure your pets are wearing tags that identify them and have contact information for the owner.

-Your pet cat or dog must be vaccinated for rabies not less than 21 days and not more than 12 months prior to entering Argentina.
-The 3 year vaccine is not recognized.
+Your pet cat or dog must be vaccinated for rabies not less than 21 days and not more than 36 months prior to entering Argentina.

 If your dog or cat is originating from a country that is considered as rabies-free by the Organization of Animal Health (OIE), rabies vaccination is not required to enter Argentina; however, an permit will be issued and vaccination must occur within 5 days of entry.